Italy: Questions and a Bullet for Salvini

 Prosecutors Fabio De Pasquale, Gaetano Ruta and Sergio Spadaro, according to judicial sources, have announced possible charges of international corruption in the case.

 Two former Prime Ministers of Italy - Matteo Renzi and Paolo Gentiloni - also said Salvini will have to answer some questions as soon as possible.

-Italian opposition center-left Democratic Party has also demanded Salvini to address the allegations before the Parliament, reminding that Italian laws ban political parties from taking donations from foreign entities.
+Italian opposition center-left Democratic Party has also demanded that Salvini address the allegations before the Parliament, reminding him that Italian laws ban political parties from taking donations from foreign entities.

-“I have never taken a rouble, euro, a dollar or a litre of vodka in funding from Russia,” Salvini told Itlian News Agency ANSA and stressed he would sue anyone who dares to accuse him of “such crimes.”
+“I have never taken a rouble, euro, a dollar or a litre of vodka in funding from Russia,” Salvini told Italian News Agency ANSA, stressing he would sue anyone who dares to accuse him of “such crimes.”

 BuzzFeed claims it has the secret recording which provides “the first hard evidence of Russia’s clandestine attempts to fund Europe’s nationalist movements, and the apparent complicity of some senior figures from the far right in those attempts.”

 The outlet said that Salvini’s aide Savoini can be heard on the tape describing himself as the “total connection” between the Russian and Italian sides and declaring the aim of the proposed deal was to “change Europe.”